nicholaswmin/dyno/README.md

 ### Unnecessary metrics

-If the only benchmark is a simple `function`, it makes no sense to measure a custom duration.
+If the only benchmark is a simple `function`, it makes no sense to create a custom metric.

 Instead, use the provided default `cycle` metric.